KhitraNazariy/test_react_inforce/README.md

-To run this project you will need to run json-server and react app.
+To start this project you need
-To run json-server execute this command in terminal - json-server --watch db.json --port 8080 To run react app execute - npm start
+1) run this commant in terminal "json-server --watch db.json --port 8080"
+2) run "npm start"